roehampton/module-content/software-development-1/week-04/lab/README.md

     input/output (print, input to communicate with the outside world)

-    Loop structures (the basic recipes while, for)
+    loop structures (the basic recipes while, for)